{{ summaryTitle }}

 Structure Audit

-The result table that summarizes the parsed root type, size, node counts, nesting depth, and precision risk.
+The result table that summarizes root type, size change, parsed value counts, nesting depth, precision risk, and duplicate keys.

 Unsafe integer